Andreyaiw01/blog-react-app/README.md

 You can add and edit posts.
 Under post you can write a comments.<br />

 ●	Latest Posts / -- List of all Posts, Post short description.
-●	View Post /posts/:postId -- Post page
+●	View Post /posts/:postId -- Post page<br />
-Features:<br />
+Features:
 ●	View list of latest Posts
 ●	View specific Post
 ●	Create new comment under Post